ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-overview.markdown

 {PANEL: Your Account}

-Your cloud-RavenDB account gathers your products' information, your own details, and your contracts and billing data.
+Your cloud-RavenDB account gathers your products' information, your details, and your contracts and billing data.
 We create your account and send you a link to its [Portal](../cloud/portal/cloud-portal) as soon as you finish registering, so you can immediately start creating and handling your [cloud products](../cloud/portal/cloud-portal-products-tab).